southernkasaist/ga-system-design/README.md

 Reports are not essentially real-time, but has a 1 hour limit for generation, so we use offline batch processing to prepare these reports.

-Use a batch to incrementally process raw `EventDataPoint` into various kinds of `BucketEvent` data configured by report viewers or predefined by the system.
+Use a batch to incrementally process raw `EventDataPoint` into various kinds (we call `dimension` here) of `BucketEvent` data configured by report viewers or predefined by the system.
 Some of the `BucketEvent` data are common for all reports, some of them maybe specific for different reports.

 We can also leverage caching (e.g., [Redis](https://redis.io/)) to cache query results to reduce the overall latency and pressure of reporting service and primary storage.